netlify/netlify-lambda/README.md

 **We recommend installing locally** rather than globally: `yarn add -D netlify-lambda`.
 This will ensure your build scripts don't assume a global install which is better for your CI/CD (for example with Netlify's buildbot).

 If you don't have a [`netlify.toml`](https://www.netlify.com/docs/netlify-toml-reference/) file, you'll need one ([example](https://github.com/netlify/create-react-app-lambda/blob/master/netlify.toml)).
-Define the `Functions` field where the functions will be built to and served from.
+Define the `functions` field where the functions will be built to and served from.

 ## Usage